apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 .. code-block:: properties

   agent_foo.sources = source_foo
+  agent_foo.sinks = hdfs
   agent_foo.channels = channel-1
   agent_foo.sources.source_foo.interceptors = a b
   agent_foo.sources.source_foo.interceptors.a.type = org.apache.flume.interceptor.HostInterceptor$Builder
   agent_foo.sources.source_foo.interceptors.a.preserveExisting = false
   agent_foo.sources.source_foo.interceptors.a.hostHeader = hostname
   agent_foo.sources.source_foo.interceptors.b.type = org.apache.flume.interceptor.TimestampInterceptor$Builder
+  agent_foo.sinks.hdfs.filePrefix = FlumeData.%{CollectorHost}.%Y-%m-%d
+  agent_foo.sinks.hdfs.channel = channel-1

 Note that the interceptor builders are passed to the type config parameter.
 The interceptors are themselves configurable and can be passed configuration values just like they are passed to any other configurable component.
 In the above example, events are passed to the HostInterceptor first and the events returned by the HostInterceptor are then passed along to the TimestampInterceptor.
+You can specify either the fully qualified class name (FQCN) or the alias ``TIMESTAMP``.
+If you have multiple collectors writing to the same HDFS path then you could also use the HostInterceptor.

 Timestamp Interceptor
 ~~~~~~~~~~~~~~~~~~~~~